The CoALA Lab

 Designing for complementarity

-How might we design systems that combine complementary strengths of humans and AI systems — elevating human expertise and on-the-ground knowledge rather than diminishing it?
+How might we design systems to combine complementary strengths of humans and AI systems — elevating human expertise and on-the-ground knowledge rather than diminishing it?

 Values